BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - Connect your headset
 - Start your corresponding VR runtime application (e.g. SteamVR, Oculus App, Mixed Reality Portal, Varjo Base, PiTool, etc.)
 - Start OpenXR explorer
-- Search for the section `xrEnumerateInstanceExtensionProperties` (should be in the middle column at the bottom by default)
+- Search for the section `xrEnumerateApiLayerProperties` (should be in the middle column at the bottom by default)
 - Check if the entry `XR_APILAYER_NOVENDOR_motion_compensation` with version `v1` exists

 ### Uninstallation